Sigiriya Rock Fortress Sri Lanka

 The long concavity to be seen high up on the eastern face of the rock was explored once by H.C.P Bell, the first Commissioner of the Archeological Department, who arranged for a brave Sinhalese lad to receive recognition as the first-ever to gain access to it.
 There were no signs of this sheltered area ever having been occupied in the past and, as an encouragement for future exploration at some distant date, Bell reported having placed in a niche his sealed record of the daring exploration of this cavern.
 The clearing of the jungle upon and below the rock was commenced in 1894 and from the following year the survey, excavation, conservation and research has been pursued at this ancient monastery and fortified capital of Ceylon.

-Sigiriya frescoes in Sri Lanka are exquisitely painted in brilliant colours and these paintings resemble the Ajantha painting in India.
+Sigiriya frescoes paintings in Sri Lanka are exquisitely painted in brilliant colours and these paintings resemble the Ajantha painting in India.
 The paintings do not show any religious influence and they represent King Kashyapa.

 Places to go in Sigiriya Sri Lanka